daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - Key principles: IC's never cross, never slope upwards, and have zero thickness

+<!—-

+@MCQ: indifcurves_implications
+@MCQ: indifcurveproperties

+-->

 ## Illustrating particular preferences

-\includegraphics[height=2.2in]{picsfigs/particularpreferences.png}

-*Note:* these preference violate some of the above assumptions and do not exhibit diminishing MRS
+N\&S give some examples of preference which violate some of the above assumptions and do not exhibit diminishing MRS.

+\includegraphics[height=2.4in]{picsfigs/particularpreferences.png}

 \bigskip